 Objects aren't the only things that disappear in The Shining.
 People do as well.

 In the Colorado Lounge, while Wendy looks at Jack's writing, dismayed to find he has been typing the same thing over and over again with variations in format, we have him suddenly appearing from one of the pillar-walls of the Colorado Lounge's entry foyer, though Wendy had gone back in that area to look and see if he was there.
 When Jack hides behind the pillar in the lobby before he kills Dick, for all intents and purposes he has disappeared, in as much that he is out of Dick's line of vision and out of line of the vision of the audience.
 Dick doesn't see him just as Wendy hadn't seen Jack when she looked for him in the Colorado Lounge.
 Jack's hiding behind the pillar in the lobby is more complex than it appears, as I shall eventually show, and we will find combined with it one of the peculiar 90 degree turns that have been happening throughout the film, such as the 90 degree turn before the maze on Closing Day, in which the group went from walking perpendicular the lodge to parallel to it, the physical distance intervening (the corner angle of that 90 degree turn) having been obliterated as if it hadn't happened.
 It is an absolutely intentional excising with no break in the dialogue.
-These are physical things that Kubrick has happening in the film consistently, of which I will give a number of examples later, and it may be possible we have here one of those 90 degree turns, combined with a seeming disappearance.
+These are physical things that Kubrick has happening in the film consistently, and it may be possible we have here one of those 90 degree turns, combined with a seeming disappearance.

 Fig. 48 - Pyramid and pyramidal trapezoid, monolith, vanishing point and single point perspective, all wrapped up in one, but the apex (and, hence, the vanishing point, the pyramid, the angle of convergence) is obscured.

-An expresion for these 90 degree/right angle turns and the disappearances and appearances that seem to be associated with them I again find in the "vanishing point" (angle of convergence) of the trapezoid pyramid shape that is repeated throughout the film.
+An expresion for these 90 degree/right angle turns and the disappearances and appearances that seem to be associated with them I find in the "vanishing point" (angle of convergence) of the trapezoid pyramid shape that is repeated throughout the film.
 Again, when one views this not as just a trapezoid but a rectangle viewed from an extreme perspective we find in it the disappearing angle of the vanishing point.

 Kubrick consistently expresses the trapezoidal pyramid shape in the film with a circle above as if obscuring the angle of convergence.
 Take a look at the sconce on the wall above Jack's head and how we have this expressed even in the shadow created by the light and the bottom of the sconce being what obscures the angle of convergence.
 This is an example of what I'm talking about.
 A simple expression of light and shadow and geometry.